Penwith

-Penwith (/,pɛn'wɪθ/; Pennwydh) is an area of Cornwall, United Kingdom, located on the peninsula of the same name.
+Penwith (/,pɛn'wɪθ/; Pennwydh) is an area of Cornwall, England, located on the peninsula of the same name.
 It is also the name of a former local government district, whose council was based in Penzance.
 The area is named after one of the ancient administrative hundreds of Cornwall which derives from two Cornish words, penn meaning 'headland' and wydh meaning 'at the end'.

 Natural England have designated the peninsula as national character area 156 and named it West Penwith.
 It is also known as the Land's End Peninsula.